Deshraj-Tiwari-Official/Fedora-Powerhouse/README.md

 ---

-## **Step 8:Fix Your Hyprland Wallpaper**

-Replace `deshraj` with the username you created for each line in the file ~/dotfiles/hypr/hyprpaper.conf

----

 ## **Step 9: Final Touches**

 - Reboot once to have a good feeling of the freshly installed Fedora system